jamespfennell/transiter/docs/docs/api.md

 `GET /systems/<system_id>/feeds/<feed_id>/updates`

-List all of the updates for a feed.
+List the most recent updates for a feed.
+Up to one hundred updates will be listed.

 Return code         | Description
 --------------------|-------------